bestguy/preact-mobx-example/README.md

-# Riot.js and Redux example
+# React and MobX example

-This is an example of [Riot.js](http://riotjs.com) tag using [Redux](https://github.com/reactjs/redux).
+This is an example of [React](https://facebook.github.io/react/) tag using [MobX](https://mobxjs.github.io/mobx/).
-Produces a Riot tag for a dynamic ASCII word clock:
+Produces a React app for a dynamic ASCII word clock:

 ![](./sample.png)